 The financial results of the Company are prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP") and the rules of the SEC.
-To help readers understand the Company's financial performance, the Company supplements its GAAP financial results with the following non-GAAP measures: as adjusted revenue growth rates and combined segment income.
+To help readers understand the Company's financial performance, the Company supplements its GAAP financial results with the following non-GAAP measures: as adjusted revenue growth rates; adjusted gross margin; adjusted selling, general and administrative expense; segment income and combined segment income.

-Variations in the Company's financial results include the impact of changes in foreign currency exchange rates, billing days, and certain intercompany adjustments.
+Variations in the Company's financial results include the impact of changes in foreign currency exchange rates and billing days.
 The Company provides "as adjusted" revenue growth calculations to remove the impact of these items.
-These calculations show the year-over-year revenue growth rates for the Company's reportable segments on both a reported basis and also on an as adjusted basis for global, U.S. and international operations.
+These calculations show the year-over-year revenue growth rates for the Company's lines of business on both a reported basis and also on an as adjusted basis for global, U.S., and international operations.
 The Company has provided this data because it focuses on the Company's revenue growth rates attributable to operating activities and aids in evaluating revenue trends over time.
 The Company expresses year-over-year revenue changes as calculated percentages using the same number of billing days and constant currency exchange rates.

 In order to calculate constant currency revenue growth rates, as reported amounts are retranslated using foreign currency exchange rates from the prior year's comparable period.
 Management then calculates a global, weighted-average number of billing days for each reporting period based upon input from all countries and all lines of business.
 In order to remove the fluctuations caused by comparable periods having different billing days, the Company calculates same billing day revenue growth rates by dividing each comparative period's reported revenues by the calculated number of billing days for that period to arrive at a per billing day amount.
 Same billing day growth rates are then calculated based upon the per billing day amounts.
-The term "as adjusted" means that the impact of different billing days and constant currency fluctuations are removed from the revenue growth rate calculation.
+The term "as adjusted" means that the impact of different billing days and currency fluctuations are removed from the revenue growth rate calculation.